aarrosier/request_latency_tool/README.md

 # request_latency_tool

+The tool is written in python and attempts to measure latency between two points on a network for:  TCP, DNS and HTTP.

-I once had a need to try and pinpoint where latency was originating from in a web application.
-This is the initial code I came up with.
-The tool measures TCP, DNS and HTTP response times and tries to output a visual graph of the results.
-The results are conveniently output to a graph in a PDF.
-This is a first version, and has been succesfully used to troubleshoot latency issues (must be run from different network segments).
-Of course this is only really effective at measuring latency between 2 endpoints (A and B), and if you are troubleshooting an application that goes through several proxies, (A, B, C, D) you will need to run it from different locations...
-You'd still need to run the tool at different points in the traffic flow to get a more accurate picture.
+This is a first version, and has been succesfully used to try and pinpoint where latency issues are originating from on a complex network.

+Of course this is only really effective at measuring latency between 2 endpoints (A and B), and if you are troubleshooting an application that goes through several proxies, (A, B, C, D) you will need to capture the information from different locations.
+With that in mind, this should really be seen as experimental for now.
+This was written quite quickly and has little in the form of exception handling but I did my best to ensure the program runs.
+I intend to enhance this in a future iteration once I have time and new ideas.
+Contributions and ideas are more than welcome.
-This is complete and working (as it is in it's current state), but I will be revising this soon when I have the bandwidth to do so as there are several improvements needed.